ankrutik/notes/aws/solutions_arch_cert/notes.md

 Snowball has 50 or 80 TB

-Snowball Edge has 100TB; gives compute capabilities as well
+Snowball Edge has 100TB; with compute capabilities

 Snowmobile has 100PB capacity